Credit Cards Travel Credit Cards

 Walmart+ credit $155 Walmart+ membership or renewal, enrollment required

-Total $1,594
+Total $2,774

 A generous welcome offer

-That's enough points to cover more than one round-trip flight or a luxurious hotel stay.
 I remember when I first got the card, I used the welcome offer to book a three-night hotel stay in downtown Seattle.
 It was an incredible experience that I wouldn't have been able to afford otherwise.

-High rewards rates on flights and hotels
+High reward rates on flights and hotels

 If you frequently book flights and hotels, these bonus categories can really accelerate your point earnings.
 Since I qualified for this card, I have earned over 20,000 points just from my travel bookings.
 If I assume a value of one cent per point, I'd value these points at $200.
 However, oftentimes I earn even higher value for my points through Amex transfer partners.